c4a-ri/dialbb/docs/document-en/source/03_tutorial.md

 The `user utterance example` column provides an example of the expected user response for that transition.
 This example is not actually used in practice.

 The `user utterance type` and `conditions` columns specify the conditions for the transition.
-A transition is fulfilled under the following conditions:
+The conditions for a transition are satisfied under the following conditions:

-- If the `user utterance type` column is empty, or if the value in the `user utterance type` column matches the user utterance type determined by language understanding, and
+- The `user utterance type` column is empty, or the value in the `user utterance type` column matches the user utterance type of the language understanding result, and
-- If the `conditions` column is empty, or if all conditions listed in the `conditions` column are satisfied.
+- The `conditions` column is empty, or all conditions listed in the `conditions` column are satisfied.

 These conditions are checked sequentially, starting from the topmost transition.

 A row with both an empty `user utterance type` and an empty `conditions` column is referred to as a default transition.
 Generally, each state requires one default transition, which should be positioned at the bottom among the rows originating from that state.

+#### Conditions

+The `conditions` column contains a list of function calls representing specific conditions.
+If multiple function calls are present, they are separated by `;`.

+The functions in the `conditions` column, known as *condition functions*, each return either `True` or `False`.
+When all function calls return `True`, the condition is considered satisfied.

+Functions beginning with `_` are built-in functions.
+Other functions, defined in `scenario_functions.py` for this application, are custom functions created by developers.

+The `_eq` function is a built-in function that returns `True` if two arguments contain the same string.

+Arguments beginning with `#`, like `#favorite_sandwich`, are special arguments.
+For example, `#` followed by the name of a slot   in the language understanding result denotes the value of the slot.  `#favorite_sandwich` is the value of the `#favorite_sandwich` slot.

+The values of the arguments enclosed by `""` like `"tuna sandwich"` are the enclosed strings.

+`_eq(#favorite_sandwich, "tuna sandwich")` returns `True` when the `favorite-sandwich` slot value is `tuna sandwich`.

+The function `is_known_ramen(#favorite_sandwich)` is defined in `scenario_functions.py` so that it returns `True` when the system recognizes the value in the `favorite-sandwich` slot and returns `False` otherwise.

+Condition functions can access data known as *context information* which is a dictionary-type data structure.
+Keys can be added to this structure within the condition or action functions.
+Some keys are pre-set with values, as detailed in the reference section `{numref}context_information`.

 #### Actions